davidpallmann/hashnode-backups/cl11fq5nt011xlgnvgzo25xc1.md

     D. An **Invoke URL** is displayed at top.
 Copy the URL to the clipboard.

-    E. In a browser, browse to the URL, adding "breakfast" to the end of the path.
+    E. In a browser, visit the URL, and your original menu.json should appear.
+Next, add "/breakfast" to the end of the path.
 Your breakfast.json should appear.

     ![08-test-browser.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647826168027/P06nNLL2h.png)